jmshok/BCB546X-Repository/Exercise_1/README.md

 From `snp_position.txt` we want to keep the SNPs IDs (first column) to be able to match the corresponding genotypes and the positions (fourth column) to be able to order the files as wanted.
 The third column will indicate the chromosomes on which the SNPs are and will help build intermediate files that will allow us to join later the SNPs IDs, nucleotide positions and the genotypes from the transposed files.
 ALL THE OTHER COLUMNS WILL NOT BE JOINED.

 To be joined the files need to be sorted.
-In the first command that we will use, the SNPs IDs and the nucleotide positions cut from `snp_position.txt` will first be sorted by the first column and stored in intermediate files by chromosomes (`Chr*_ID.txt`).
+In the first command that we will use, the SNPs IDs and the nucleotide positions cut from `snp_position.txt` will first be sorted by the first column and stored in intermediate files by chromosomes (`chr*_ID.txt`).
 This files will be helpful to verify if the final outputs contain the correct information.

 Then we join the intermediate SNPs IDs by chromosome files and the genotype file.
 It is important that transposed genotype files get sorted too.
 The final output needs then to be sorted by nucleotide positions, thus another `sort` command is later used (with the numerical values).